rbms-bsc/DCRMR/_pages/Phys-desc/Details-of-color-content.md

 >Example:
 ><CITE>"Price 1s. colored, 6d.
 Uncolored."--Following imprint</CITE>

 <a name="6.235.33.3">6.235.33.3</a> Exercise caution in recording the colors employed in hand coloring.
 Record such information only if there is strong evidence describing the coloring scheme employed by the publisher.
-Do not assume that a coloring scheme used in one exemplar of manifestation is representative of the coloring scheme for all exemplars of manifestation.
+Do not assume that a coloring scheme used in one exemplar of the manifestation is representative of the coloring scheme for all exemplars.

-<a name="6.235.33.4">6.235.33.4</a> Record details of color for a hand colored item as [Modification of item](/DCRMR/additional-notes/Modification-of-item/) if considered important (see [9.41.3.2](/DCRMR/additional-notes/Modification-of-item/#9.41.3.2)).
+<a name="6.235.33.4">6.235.33.4</a> Record details of color for a hand-colored item as [Modification of item](/DCRMR/additional-notes/Modification-of-item/) if considered important (see [9.41.3.2](/DCRMR/additional-notes/Modification-of-item/#9.41.3.2)).

 ## 6.235.35 Base material